andrelcmoreira/configs/README.md

-This repository contains all configuration files who makes part of my linux setup (composed by i3, compton, nvim, rofi, urxvt, zsh, tmux, ranger and qutebrowser).
+This repository contains all configuration files whose makes part of my linux setup.